How to Dry Basil + Herbs

 I saved my previously purchased spice jars, cleaned the glass containers for reuse, and added these seasoning drawer labels.
 Any extras, I keep in a reused jar in a cabinet next to my stove.

-Once you learn how to dry fresh herbs, you’ll likely be doing it more.
+Once you learn how to dry basil and fresh herbs, you’ll likely be doing it more.
 I’ve now started to dry more than we need, so I’m stockpiling to give away as sustainable gifts to friends and neighbors.

 recipes with dried herbs